What are the laws? What are the risks? You asked, we answered.

 Malware-Infected and Fake Torrents

 Unfortunately, torrents are a fertile ground for the circulation of viruses, worms, Trojans, rootkits and other malware that may do damage to your devices.
+This is especially true for torrents that contain some kind of executable, like a game or software.

 You should always use an anti-malware app to rigorously scan the contents of torrent payloads before handling them.
 This is true even if you use a VPN.